automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Irritator.md

 # Irritator
-## Description: This spinosaur was named by a very frustrated paleontologist.
+## This spinosaur was named by a very frustrated paleontologist.